 pelargonic acid (Scythe): PHI 1d, REI 12h, Group 17.
 Use a 3 -10% solution (3 to 10 gallons per 100 gallons).

-clomazone (Command 3ME): PHI 95d if < 3.3 pt/A used, PHI 125d if > 3.3 pt/A used, REI 12h, Group 13.
-Use the lower specified rate on coarse soils and the higher specified rate on fine soils.
+clomazone (Command 3ME): PHI 95d (or 125d if more than 53.3 fl oz used), REI 12h, Group 13.
+Apply 21.3 to 64 fl oz/A. Use the lower specified rate on coarse soils.
 Refer to the soil texture chart on label.
-Can be applied to the soil surface prior to planting at 1.3 to 4.0 pt/A, or post-transplant to the crop and prior to weed emergence at a maximum of 4.0 pints per acre.
+Use post-transplant and prior to weed emergence.
 Will control annual grasses and many broadleaf weeds including common lambsquarters, velvetleaf, and jimsonweed.
 Some temporary crop injury (partial whitening of leaf or stem tissue) may be visible after crop emergence.
 Complete recovery will occur from minor early injury without affecting yield or earliness.
 See label for replanting restrictions.

 flumioxazin (Valor SX): REI 12h, Group 14.
 Do not use on any sweet potato variety other than “BEAUREGARD”, unless user has tested Valor SX on other variety and has found crop tolerance to be acceptable.
 Apply up to 3 oz/A to soil prior to transplanting sweet potatoes slips for the preemergence control of weeds.
 Do not use greenhouse grown transplants.
 Do not use transplants harvested more than 2 days prior to transplanting.